pachyderm/pachyderm/README.md

 There are two bold new ideas in Pachyderm:

-- Containers as the processing payload
+- Containers as the processing primitive
 - Version Control for data

 These ideas lead directly to a system that's much easier to use and administer.